University • MTH 101 • NUC CCMAS

 This course provides a rigorous, in-depth analysis of quadratic equations.
 It covers all methods for solving quadratics, determining the nature of their roots using the discriminant, and constructing equations from given roots.
 A full command of this topic is a cornerstone of algebra.
 Quadratic models are essential in the physical and financial sciences.
 They are used in physics to describe projectile motion, in engineering to design parabolic structures like antennas, and in finance for profit optimisation.
 This is the mathematics of trajectories and optimisation.
 By the end of this course, you will be able to solve any quadratic equation by factorisation, completing the square, or the quadratic formula, use the discriminant to determine the nature of the roots, apply the sum and product of roots to solve problems, and construct a quadratic equation from a given set of roots.
 This course is critical for first-year university students in mathematics, physics, engineering, and economics.
 It provides the necessary algebraic foundation for calculus, mechanics, and any field involving the optimisation of non-linear models.

-Mathematical Induction and the Binomial Theorem - Mathematics (Undergraduate Foundation)
+Mathematical Induction - Mathematics (Undergraduate Foundation)

-Mathematical Induction and the Binomial Theorem - Mathematics (Undergraduate Foundation)
+Mathematical Induction - Mathematics (Undergraduate Foundation)

 Complex Numbers - Mathematical Methods (Undergraduate Advanced)